aliencaocao/TIL-2024/nlp/README.md

 without weapon regex:
 - Accuracy: 0.9955555555555555
 - Speed Score: 0.8122045603703704, maybe not having he prompt "The tool is known to be..." reduces retries

+new prompt format upgraded: prevent missing quote on heading, prevent premature split by repeat when detected heading or tool in the 2nd half, check for existence of target/tool in prompt to prevent hallucination.
+Retry if not found.
+Fix rare "None" treated as string but not None.
+- Accuracy: 0.9993333333333333
+- Speed Score: 0.8133207179629629

 ## Pretrained Gorilla OpenFunctionsV2 EXL 5.0bit hb6 calibrated on default set + train set, eval on full train set
 without regex weapon detection